Beware Of The Most Surging Cervical Cancer Now

 Cervical cancer symptoms

 Cervical cancer is a malignant tumor that develops in the cells of the cervix, the lower part of the uterus.
-Cervical cancer can also develop in the vagina and outside of the uterus, but it is usually found in the cervix.

 Symptoms of cervical cancer can include abnormal vaginal bleeding, unusual vaginal discharge, pelvic pain, or feeling of fullness in the pelvis.

-cancer have many symptoms, but not all.
+Cervical cancer symptoms usually starts as a change in cells that leads to a tumor.
+Women with cervical cancer have many symptoms, but not all.
 Most cervical cancers occur in women between the ages of 20-35.
 In these years, many women begin to have sexual intercourse.
 The act of sexual intercourse, however, does not always lead to cervical cancer.

 It is important to note that most cervical cancers are caused by persistent HPV infection, which is often contracted through sexual intercourse.